ppy/osu-wiki/news/2023/2023-04-18-beatmap-spotlights-season-9-spring-2023-nostalgia.md

 *primarily suggested by [WadBot](https://osu.ppy.sh/users/14571181)*\
 *described by [Phob](https://osu.ppy.sh/users/6069462)*

-I deeply apologize for the misinformation-spreading troll above, they're really getting out of control lately.
+We deeply apologize for the misinformation-spreading troll above, they're really getting out of control lately.
 Jokes aside, let's move on to the REAL, INDISPUTABLE winner of this season.

 One of the most creative and well known osu!catch mappers, Rocma, has blessed us with one of his best creations yet.
-Ryuuseigun is a four minute masterpiece with a lot of innovative patterns and challenging, yet fun and engaging gameplay.
+Ryuuseigun is a four-minute masterpiece with a lot of innovative patterns and challenging, yet fun and engaging gameplay.
 The biggest highlight of this map is definitely its usage of subtle edgedashes in the chorus to create patterns that have never been seen before in the ranked section.
-The idea is executed very well, its introduction does not create any imbalances in the map (trust me, edgedashes are very hard to get right) and leaves the player with a great impression.
+The idea executes very well, its introduction does not create any imbalances in the map (trust me, edgedashes are very hard to get right) and leaves the player with a great impression.

 There is, however, one big flaw about Ryuuseigun, which is its criminally low playcount (only 3000 at the time of writing this post!).
-I highly encourage you to ditch whatever you are doing right now and experience this map for yourself.
+We highly encourage you to ditch whatever you are doing right now and experience this map for yourself.

 ### osu!mania